tomjoht/documentation-theme-jekyll/doc_generating_pdfs.md

 There's another file (in the root directory of the theme) that is critical to the PDF generation process: prince-file-list.txt.
 This file simply iterates through the items in your sidebar and creates a list of links.
 Prince will consume the list of links from prince-file-list.txt and create a running PDF that contains all of the pages listed, with appropriate cross references and styling for them all.

+{{note}} If you have any files that you do not want to appear in the PDF, add <code>print: false</code> in the list of attributes in your sidebar.
+The prince-file-list.txt file that loops through the sidebar_doc.yml file to grab the URLs of each page that should appear in the PDF will skip over any items that have <code>print: false</code> in the item attributes.
+For example, you might not want your tag archives to appear in the PDF, but you probably will want to list them in the online help navigation. {{end}}

 ## 4. Customize your headers and footers

 Open up the css/printstyles.css file and customize what you want for the headers and footers.
 At the very least, customize the email address that appears in the bottom left.